Newman’s Own Gets a New Life

 2. All profits must go to charity.
 The company has to distribute 100% of its net operating income to the foundation within 120 days of the end of each fiscal quarter.
 Net operating income is defined as gross income minus taxes, deductions directly attributable to the production of income, and an amount for a reasonable reserve.

 3. The for-profit company is operated independently of the foundation.
 First, no substantial donor to the foundation can be a director, officer, or employee of the company.
-A substantial donor is someone who donates more than 2% of the foundation’s total contributions in a given year, and it includes these who donated shares or anything else of value to the foundation, if their donations exceed 2% of contributions to the foundation for the year.
+A substantial donor is someone who donates more than 2% of the foundation’s total contributions in a given year, and it includes those who donated shares or anything else of value to the foundation if their donations exceed 2% of contributions to the foundation for the year.
 Second, a majority of the company’s directors have to be persons who are not also on the foundation’s board.
 Finally, the company may not make loans to substantial donors of the foundation.

 4. Donor-advised funds and some supporting organizations cannot take advantage of the new law.
 Donor-advised funds and non-functionally integrated Type III supporting organizations are specifically excluded from the new law, thus are still subject to the 20% rule.